Estimating univariate models¶

 Estimating hazard rates using Nelson-Aalen¶

-The survival curve is a great way to summarize and visualize the survival dataset, however it is not the only way.
+The survival functions is a great way to summarize and visualize the survival dataset, however it is not the only way.
 If we are curious about the hazard function \(h(t)\) of a population, we unfortunately cannot transform the Kaplan Meier estimate – statistics doesn’t work quite that well.
 Fortunately, there is a proper non-parametric estimator of the cumulative hazard function:

 The estimator for this quantity is called the Nelson Aalen estimator: